 Being authentic takes courage.
 When we drop our masks, we risk being seen.
 When we speak our truth, others may disagree.
 When we stand by our values, we may end up standing alone.
 But we have to have the courage to be honest, present, vulnerable, and accountable anyway.
 This is where the real opportunity for growth lies.
 If we accept the invitation to be authentic, we win the biggest prize of all and discover our truest selves.

-If you know a someone who is struggling to live their best life because of substances or alcohol, we can help.
-Email us at [email protected] or call 828-293-4756 to learn more about our intensive outpatient program and optional transitional living community for men.
+If you know someone who is struggling to live their best life because of substances or alcohol, we can help.
+Contact us to learn more about our intensive outpatient program and optional transitional living community for men.